 George Washington was one of America's richest presidents and he famously ran a whiskey distillery.
 But there's a dark side to the Founding Father, who owned over 300 slaves and used a loophole to keep them enslaved while he lived in Philadelphia, which had abolished slavery.
-It turns out that Washington's teeth were never made of wood at all, as popularly claimed.
-The truth behind his smile is incredibly gruesome.
+It turns out there might be a further - and more bizarre - connection between Washington and slavery: the famous tale of Washington's teeth being made of wood might not be true at all, as popularly claimed.
+The truth behind his smile is potentially far more gruesome.

 What were Washington's teeth made of?
-America's Founding Father wore dentures made from human teeth, and not just any humans.
-They were made with slave teeth.
-Washington even took nine teeth from the mouths of his own slaves to have them transplanted into his gums.
+Evidence shows that America's Founding Father wore dentures made from various materials including human teeth, and there is reason to believe they were made with teeth Washington purchased off his own slaves.

 George Washington didn't usually smile in his portraits - and no, it's not because he had wooden teeth.
 That myth may have lasted so long because, like the cherry tree legend, it humanized the first president and made him seem like a common man instead of a very wealthy plantation owner who could afford the most expensive dentures available.